 The HSPA Plantation Archives is available for use by UHM students, faculty and staff, and the general public.
 Access to the Plantation Archives is by appointment only.
 For planning purposes, note that the Plantation Archives is available for use in the reading room of the UHM Library's Special Collections, generally within the hours of 10:00 am to 4:30 pm, Monday through Friday.
 Before submitting requests, see Use and Access

 for HSPA Plantation Archives.
-Also, be sure to check the Special Collections web pages
+Also, be sure to check the Hawaiian/Pacific Collections web pages

 for exceptions to these hours, and to check the UHM Library's web pages

 for building hours during holidays and interim periods.

 Hawaiian Collection / Special Collections